dineshrajdhanapathyDD/kodekloud_DevOps_project/LEVEL 3/Kubernetes/6 Environment Variables in Kubernetes.md

 2. Container name should be fieldref-container, use image busybox preferable latest tag, use command 'sh', '-c' and args should be

-'while true; do echo -en '/n'; printenv NODE_NAME POD_NAME; printenv POD_IP POD_SERVICE_ACCOUNT; sleep 10; done;'
+'while true; do echo -en '/n'; printenv `NODE_NAME POD_NAME`; printenv `POD_IP POD_SERVICE_ACCOUNT`; sleep 10; done;'

-(Note: please take care of indentations)
+`Note: please take care of indentations`

 3. Define Four environment variables as mentioned below:

 a.)
-The first env should be named as NODE_NAME, set valueFrom fieldref and fieldPath should be spec.nodeName.
+The first env should be named as `NODE_NAME`, set valueFrom fieldref and fieldPath should be spec.nodeName.

 b.)
-The second env should be named as POD_NAME, set valueFrom fieldref and fieldPath should be metadata.name.
+The second env should be named as `POD_NAME`, set valueFrom fieldref and fieldPath should be metadata.name.

 c.)
-The third env should be named as POD_IP, set valueFrom fieldref and fieldPath should be status.podIP.
+The third env should be named as `POD_IP`, set valueFrom fieldref and fieldPath should be status.podIP.

 d.)
-The fourth env should be named as POD_SERVICE_ACCOUNT, set valueFrom fieldref and fieldPath shoulbe be spec.serviceAccountName.
+The fourth env should be named as `POD_SERVICE_ACCOUNT`, set valueFrom fieldref and fieldPath shoulbe be spec.serviceAccountName.

 4. Set restart policy to Never.